Website Liberation Ventures

 Relevant experience with managing a 501c3 process and knowledge of technical and legal ownership of that transition

 Accountable and Compassionate Management: Experience managing a team (internal and contractors) infused with collaboration, growth, and equity.

 Key qualifications: Proven track record of senior leadership in a mission driven organization

 Able to manage multiple contractors to deliver high-quality, timely, aligned services to Liberation Ventures

 Exceptional project management skills; strong attention to detail and equitable, streamlined processes; highly organized and able to manage multiple streams of work in a fast-paced, deadline-driven environment

 Track record of building “high EQ” teams dedicated to personal and professional growth

 Track record of serving as a thought partner and strategic advisor to executive leaders as well as reporting to and managing a board of directors

 Track record of building strong partnerships with team members at all levels of an organization; relational, collaborative approach to management and leadership

 This position is open to people in any location in the US.
 Liberation Ventures has a flexible, remote working environment.
 The Liberation Ventures team has quarterly in-person retreats, usually in New York City.
-This position requires regular travel; approximately 1-2 domestic trips per month.
+This position requires some travel; approximately 1-2 trips per quarter.